AP Top 25 Takeaways: Big Ten cracks up; Bedlam goes bananas

 10. Moving up: Well, well, well, Baker Mayfield.
 Looks like moxiest quarterback in college football is the Heisman front-runner now.

-17. Notre Dame did its part and No. 9 Miami stayed unbeaten with its best performance yet , setting up something college football has not seen in decades: A Miami-Notre Dame game with national championship implications for both teams.
+16. Notre Dame did its part and No. 9 Miami stayed unbeaten with its best performance yet , setting up something college football has not seen in decades: A Miami-Notre Dame game with national championship implications for both teams.
+The last time they played with both in the top 10 since 1990.

 20. Northwestern became the first team to win in overtime in three straight weeks – which is the most Northwestern thing.
 No team does a better job of maxing out its ability than coach Pat Fitzgerald’s Wildcats.